 Program sites include Brest and St. Brieuc in Brittany and Saumur in the Loire valley of France.
 Each locale offers exciting landmarks, beautiful scenery and a rich history.
 Students participate in excursions to Normandy and Paris as well as other locations nearby their site.
 St. Brieuc was established in 1962 as the first Program in France, followed by Brest in 1994 while Saumur was added in 2010.

 Brest, first mentioned in 1240, is located in the region of Brittany in northwestern France.
-A midsized town of 140,000 citizens, it is an important seaport and naval base and shares a rich history with the United States.
+A midsized town of around 140,000 citizens, it is an important seaport and naval base and shares a rich history with the United States.
 Though much of its architecture was destroyed during WWII, the Tanguy Tower, the Castle and the Pont de Recouvrance, a massive drawbridge, offer a glimpse into old-world France.

 Since Brest sits on the Atlantic coast near a magnificent landlocked bay and the river Penfeld, it offers beautiful vistas of beaches, rich hills and forests.
 Students may sample Breton cuisine like the famous Breton crêpe and delicious seafood.
 Famous sporting events such as the Tour de France often travel through Brest.